Frequently Asked Questions

 May I apply if I am not affiliated with an organization?

-You may submit an application if you are not affiliated with an organization.
-You must explain how you plan to use your IHRTP training in your Application Form.
+You may submit an application, although priority is given to candidates actively involved in an organization.
+You must therefore explain in your Application Form how you plan to use your IHRTP training.
 If you are unable to sign the Memorandum of Agreement, we require that you write a separate letter explaining how you plan to make use of your IHRTP training in an individual work plan.

 May I apply if I have been working with an organization for less than two years?